Grants:

 - Include partnerships and collaboration with other organizations, if applicable

-Spur reviews and approves applications a minimum of 3 times per year.
-Application deadlines for 2022 are as follows:
+Spur reviews and approves applications twice per year.
+Application deadlines for 2023 are as follows:

 Completed applications submitted by the deadline are guaranteed to be considered at that next meeting.
 Exceptions to be considered between scheduled meetings may be requested by contacting Spur's Executive Director.
 Awards are distributed within three weeks of approval.